CrociDB/bulletty/README.md

 cargo install bulletty
 ```

+This will install the latest stable version.

-Alternatively, you can grab the prebuild binary [here](https://github.com/CrociDB/bulletty/releases).
-So far, I'm only creating Linux x86_64.
+Alternatively, you can download the prebuild binary [here](https://github.com/CrociDB/bulletty/releases).
+You can find binaries for stable versions and also for nightly builds, for all the major three platforms: Linux, MacOS and Windows.

 ## Usage